M-o-liver/TEWTSIM/README.md

 TEWTSIM is a web-based application developed to support Canadian Armed Forces training initiatives, with a focus on providing a platform for tactical decision-making at the Infantry School in a low-stakes environment.
 This tool digitizes Tactical Decision Games (TDGs), offering an interactive platform for CAF personnel to sharpen their critical thinking skills in simulated combat scenarios.

-🎖️ **Developed under the guidance of WO Outar, Platoon Warrant of OPP, Infantry School**
+🎖️ **Developed under the guidance of WO Outar, Platoon Warrant of Officer Preparation Platoon, Infantry School**

 🚀 **Current Status:** Prototype